shiroyasha/blog-source/source/posts/zen-moments-in-life.html.md

 [A Serious Man](http://www.imdb.com/title/tt1019452/) is probably one of my all time favorite movies.
 The protagonist, a simple physics professor, with a simple, happy life, is suddenly hit by a streak of miss fortunate events.
-His wife leaves him for another man, while he is forced out of his own house.
+His wife leaves him, while he is forced out of his own house.
 He is blackmailed at work.

 He is a good man, and he considers himself a serious, but kind person.
 Every issue he faces is not a life-or-death situation, but rather, a calm storm that